After 21 years of introducing new American Indian artists to the public, the Totah Festival remains in its original location without much growth.

 Event Co-Chairman Shawn Lyle said that the board spent the past few years focusing on quality and customer service, but not growth because of limited space.

 Riddle believes that the event should be expanded.
-She said there could be 50 more artists participating in

 One suggestion from Riddle is to block off downtown streets around the civic center to allow for an outside sales venue.